jvasilakes/disentanglement-vae/README.md

 ```

 This produces a plot of the aggregated approximate posterior ∫q(z|x)p(x)dx for each dimension of the specified latent space.
+Warning, this plots all dimensions separately, so its only adviseable to run this for small latents.

 ### Reproducing Experiments